mainmatter/mainmatter.com/src/posts/2023-01-17-using-rust-crates-in-elixir.md

 ```

 `read_config` function is simple enough that it doesn’t require any additional
-treatment, since it’s only delivering hardcoded data and is not dealing with any
+treatment.
+Since it’s only delivering hardcoded data and is not dealing with any
-kind of IO it just needs an attribute
+kind of IO, it just needs an attribute

 `#[rustler::nif]`.

 I’m also splitting the functions into the plain Rust functions and the public
 ones used by Rustler as bindings.
 This most definitely should be built as
 regular Rust crate and another Rustler ‘bridge’ module.
 I decided to just add
-prefixes here - for the blog post I believe this simplifies things a bit.
+prefixes here - for the purpose of this post, I believe this simplifies things a bit.

 ```rust
 use rustler::{Atom, Env, Error as RustlerError, NifStruct, NifUnitEnum, Term};